estcab00/inflation-prediction/README.md

-# inflation-prediction
+# Inflation forecasting with Machine Learning Methods in Peru
-This repository contains the code for a
+This repository contains the code for a resarch on inflation forecasting with different Machine Learning methods in Peru.

+This repository is updated by @estcab00